StyraInc/opa-springboot/README.md

 ## SDK Installation

-This package is published on Maven Central as TODO.
+This package is published on Maven Central as [`com.styra.opa/springboot`](https://central.sonatype.com/artifact/com.styra.opa/springboot).
 The Maven Central page includes up-to-date instructions to add it as a dependency to your Java project, tailored to a variety of build systems including Maven and Gradle.

 If you wish to build from source and publish the SDK artifact to your local Maven repository (on your filesystem) then use the following command (after cloning the git repo locally):